Transportation in Florida: Inter-city rail

 Amtrak service exists in Florida.
 Sanford, in Greater Orlando, is the southern terminus of the Amtrak Auto Train, which originates at Lorton, Virginia, south of Washington, DC.
-Orlando is also the eastern terminus of the Sunset Limited, which travels across the southern United States via New Orleans, Houston, and San Antonio to its western terminus of Los Angeles; however, service to Florida has been suspended indefinitely in the aftermath of Hurricane Katrina.
-Florida is served by two additional Amtrak trains (the Floridian and the Silver Meteor), which operate between Chicago and Miami and New York City and Miami, respectively.
+Florida is also served by two additional Amtrak trains (the Floridian and the Silver Meteor), which operate between Chicago and Miami and New York City and Miami, respectively.
 In 2023, Amtrak had a total of 951,043 boardings and alightings in the state of Florida.

+Orlando was the former eastern terminus of Amtrak's Sunset Limited, which traveled across the southern United States via New Orleans, Houston, and San Antonio to its western terminus of Los Angeles.
+The service originally extended further south to Miami from 1993 to 1996.
+Service was cut back to Sanford in November 1996 as part of systemwide cuts, but was later re-extended to Orlando in October 1997.
+However, since 2005, service to Florida has been suspended indefinitely in the aftermath of Hurricane Katrina.

 Brightline is a higher-speed service between Miami and Orlando.
 There are plans for Brightline to reach Tampa in the future.

 High-speed inter-city rail

-The Florida Department of Transportation was preparing to build a high-speed rail between Tampa, Lakeland, and Orlando.
+The Florida Department of Transportation was preparing to build a high-speed rail lie between Tampa, Lakeland, and Orlando.
 This would have been the first phase of the Florida High Speed Rail system.
 Soil work began in July 2010 with the federal government expecting full construction to begin in 2011.
 However, Governor Rick Scott declined the federal funding.

 Florida voters approved a state constitutional amendment in 2000 for the construction of a high-speed rail network.
 Due to public skepticism about the multibillion-dollar price, voters repealed this amendment.
 The first segment of this network, projected to have opened in 2009, would have connected Tampa and Orlando, in hopes of alleviating traffic on the busy Interstate 4 corridor.
 Later segments would have connected Miami, Fort Myers, Jacksonville, Tallahassee, and Pensacola.